asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Prerequisites/Checking-Asterisk-Requirements.md

 [//]: # (end-tip)

-On this PageUpon successful completion of **./configure**, you should see a message that looks similar to the one shown below.
+Upon successful completion of **./configure**, you should see a message that looks similar to the one shown below.
 (Obviously, your host CPU type may be different than the below.)

 ```
               .$$$$$$$$$$$$$$$=..